 But that energy thing?
 Those ideas that Robert left behind?
 I found them interesting, so Inertia was my attempt at them.
 Inertia fell well short of that pure Irwin style of disembodiment, but hopefully I made energy and how it gets transfered a little more of a tactile and visible experience.

 While I was working on this project, it got me thinking about different kinds of energy.
 Like what’s found in sociology and communities.
 It made me reflect on my time when we first moved to Cairns three and a half years ago.
-I was pretty isolated and depressed and the time.
-It wasn’t till I ‘found my tribe’, and made a connection with the community that this place became brillant.
+I was pretty isolated at the time.
+It wasn’t until I ‘found my tribe’, and made a connection with the community that this place became brillant.
 And I guess that goes for anywhere, it’s only through collective effort that a community can become a vibrant place.

 - 2018/04/27 - Completed project documentation.